 Have the person sit on the floor with their back leaning against a wall with their knees bent.
 This is the best position because it can relieve pressure on the heart, and also helps prevent injury in case the person collapses.

 Give them an aspirin

-In some cases, taking an aspirin can stop a heart attack in its tracks.
+Something you can do for first aid, in some cases, giving the person having a heart attack an aspirin can stop a heart attack in its tracks.
 It does that by dissolving blood clots in the arteries.
 You can use a plain, normal-strength aspirin and ask the person to chew it, as that’s the quickest way to get it into the bloodstream.

-If possible, you should avoid aspirins that are enteric-coated (those are the smooth, coloured ones often labelled as “safety coated”) because they take longer for the body to absorb.
+If possible, you should avoid aspirins that are enteric-coated (those are the smooth, colored ones often labeled as “safety coated”) because they take longer for the body to absorb.
 Also, make sure the person is not allergic to aspirin.